Schwarber, Red Sox slam Astros 12-3, lead ALCS 2-1

 ”It’s not that I’m mad at him,” said Cora, who was celebrating his 46th birthday. ”We don’t act that way.
 We just show up, we play, and we move on.”

 One game after J.D.
-Martinez and Rafael Devers each hit grand slams, Schwarber hit a second-inning 3-0 pitch 430 feet into the right field grandstand.
+Martinez and Rafael Devers each hit an early grand slam in Houston, Schwarber launched a second-inning 3-0 pitch 430 feet into the right field grandstand at Fenway.

-Boston is the first team ever with three slams in a postseason series.
+Boston is the first team with three slams in a postseason series.

 ”Electrifying.
 It’s unbelievable,” outfielder Alex Verdugo said. ”You can have a big swing and get four runs in on just that one play – it’s huge.